 Start with the basic pages that should be in the main navigation:

 People get stuck with content for their blog posts.
 We all have trouble there.
 But sit down and think about the questions you’re always answering or things you wish your clients knew.
-I have a worksheet on this post.
+I have a free WordPress Plugin to help you.

 Website Content: Photos